-Our financial performance during the first quarter of 2024 reflects our focused execution on product expansion, ongoing operational discipline, and strong crypto market conditions.
-For the three months ended March 31, 2024 we generated \$1.6 billion of Net revenue and \$1.2 billion in net income.
+Our financial performance during the first second quarter of 2024 reflects our focused execution on product expansion, ongoing operational discipline, and strong crypto market conditions, regulatory clarity efforts.
+For the three and six months ended March 31, 2024 June 30, 2024 we generated \$1.6 billion \$1.4 billion and \$3.0 billion of Net revenue and \$36.2 million and \$1.2 billion in net Net income.

 For the remainder of 2024, our primary focus will be on three main priorities.
 First we plan to drive revenue growth by expanding our transaction and stablecoin revenue streams.
 This will involve international expansion and deeper integration of USDC into the cryptoeconomy.
 Second, we plan to enhance the utility of crypto by promoting the use of stablecoins and supporting developers on our Base platform.
 Lastly, we plan to continue to work towards achieving regulatory clarity for the industry.
-Overall, the first quarter of 2024 was highly productive, and we remain dedicated to our mission of increasing economic freedom worldwide.
+Overall, the first second quarter of 2024 was highly productive, a quarter of strong progress for us and the crypto industry, and we remain dedicated to our mission of increasing economic freedom worldwide.